 The International School, inheriting the equipment, tradition, and spirit of the namesake print shop, has been operating since 1983 in the San Niccolò district, training students not only in the application of engraving techniques and processes but also in teaching them and managing a printmaking workshop.

-Today, under the leadership of President Simone Guaita, the Il Bisonte Foundation has expanded its offerings, fully establishing itself as a cultural and creative hub, a dynamic space for artistic education and production that merges the craftsmanship of artistic creation with the most contemporary expressive demands.
+Today, under the leadership of President Simone Guaita, Il Bisonte Foundation has expanded its offerings, fully establishing itself as a cultural and creative hub, a dynamic space for artistic education and production that merges the craftsmanship of artistic creation with the most contemporary expressive demands.